HW Instructions

 Milestone 3: regression

 as the response.
 The response variable is also known as y, the target variable, or the output variable.
 It is up to you to decide which explanatory variables to use.
 Explanatory variables are also known as x, features, or input variables.
-This assignment will be graded on your choice of explanatory variables and the quality of your explanations of the regression output.
+This assignment will be graded in part on your choice of explanatory variables and the quality of your explanations of the regression output.

 You are responsible for completing the following steps.